- Shortness of Breath

 Call the CCR&R hotline at 855-244-5301 for help finding a child care provider.

-The Ames Public Library will begin a phased reopening starting July 1.
+The Ames Public Library has reopened.
 Please click the link above for guidelines.
+They have many online resources available as well.

 Our local Campaign for Grade Level Reading, Story County Reads, will be posting tons of educational opportunities for families.
 Check back soon for ideas to keep your kids minds going!